stefanpejcic/cpanelplugins.com/README.md

 ## How to add a plugin

-To get your plugin listed, the following is required:

-- Your plugin must be publicly available on Github.
+To get your plugin listed, your plugin must be publicly available on Github.
-- An installation script titled "installer.sh" must be included in the main branch.

 To add your plugin: